-- O Provide oversight of CNHA program, ensuring alignment with statements of themes, national significance, resources, and geographic scope as defined in the feasibility study. - o Convene an annual conference that brokers bi-state conversations wherever it is productive. - o Assume the functions and coordinating role for the Calumet Stewardship Initiative collective. - Collaborate with the Calumet Collaborative to develop project ideas for regional redevelopment in concert with CHA/CNHA mission and themes. - Collaborate with regional partners to bring projects to fruition with roles and responsibilities to be clearly determined as projects evolve.
+- Provide oversight of CNHA programs, ensuring alignment with statements of themes, national significance, resources, and geographic scope as defined in the feasibility study. - Develop a programming plan for the CNHA. - Convene an annual conference that brokers bi-state conversations wherever it is productive. - Collaborate with CC to develop project ideas for sustainable regional redevelopment in concert with CHA/CNHA mission and themes. - Participate in CC's initiative to develop a wayfinding program for the Calumet Region that takes the CNHA into account. - Collaborate with regional partners to bring projects to fruition with roles and responsibilities to be clearly determined as projects evolve.